build-week-co-make/Backend/README.md

 ## MVP Goals for Back End Architect

-- [ ] list features
-- [ ] App must have a page that lists out a users top 9 friends.
+- [ ] create a database with tables that account for users, comments, and issues.
-- [ ] The user should have the ability to add, delete, and update friends from their list.
+- [ ] The user should have the ability to add, delete, and update issues from their posts.
-- [ ] App must be hosted on a hosting platform like "Netlify" or "Github Pages".
+- [ ] The user should have the ability to add, delete, and update comments on their posts and others as well.
+- [ ] The user should have the ability to upvote comments or issues that are posted.
+- [ ] Issues should be sortable by highest amount of upvotes as well as their classification as a volunteer opportunity.

 ## Set Up The Project With Git